rd-alliance/metadata-directory/use_cases/gbif-global-biodiversity-information-facility.md

 ---
-title: GBIF - Global Biodiversity Information Facility
+title: GBIF (Global Biodiversity Information Facility)
 slug: gbif-global-biodiversity-information-facility
 description: <p>Established by a global network of countries and organizations, GBIF is a web portal promoting and facilitating the mobilization, access, discovery and